tektoncd/community/teps/0091-verified-task-bundles.md

 ---
 status: proposed
-title: Verified Task Bundles
+title: Verified Remote Resources
 creation-date: '2021-10-11'
-last-updated: '2021-10-11'
+last-updated: '2021-12-03'
 authors:
 - '@squee1945'
 ---

-# TEP-0091: Verified Task Bundles
+# TEP-0091: Verified Remote Resources

 <!--
 **Note:** When your TEP is complete, all of these comment blocks should be removed.